Five Drive In Movie Theaters in Minnesota

 See a movie under the stars and amongst the fireflies — at a drive-in movie theater.

 A what?
-Yes, Minnesota is home to six drive-in theaters.
+Yes, Minnesota is home to five drive-in theaters.

 Though many Minnesota cities offer music and movies at various public parks all summer long, this is something different: This is classic, old-fashioned fun meets brand-new blockbuster releases.